 Younger kids can have a blast at the Kid Zones within the zoo as well as a dedicated petting zoo.
 You can also check out the feeding times to be able to get up close to some of the animals, including giraffes and camels, at certain times throughout the day.

 Other fun extras include the Lostman’s Riverboat rides, pedal boats, and the zoo’s monorail that takes you on a ride over Zoo Miami’s beautiful canopies.
-A cool way to enjoy and cruise around Zoo Miami’s grounds with the family is by renting a Safari Cycle, which can seat mom and dad pedalling in the back and 2 kids in the front.
+A cool way to enjoy and cruise around Zoo Miami’s grounds with the family is by renting a Safari Cycle, which can seat mum and dad pedalling in the back and 2 kids in the front.
 Larger cycles can seat up to 4 adults in the back.

 Good to know about Zoo Miami